luckycold/my-garden/content/index.md

 ---
 showSidebar: "true"
 ---
 # Hey!
-Welcome to my Blog!
+Welcome to my Mind!

 > [!WARNING]
 > This is running on [Flowershow](https://flowershow.app/) and it's in active development apparently.
 So mind the bugs if you see any.